Menu

 Shutterstock.com

-If you need more space, a three-bedroom property in central areas will set you back between 800 euros and 1,300 euros per month, while the rent for a similar home outside of the center costs between 650 euros and 900 euros per month.
+If you need more space, a three-bedroom property in central areas will set you back between 1,100 euros and 1,600 euros per month, while the rent for a similar home outside of the center costs between 750 euros and 1,300 euros per month.

 Additional costs when renting in Seville

 In addition to paying the monthly rent, you will pay other costs.
 These include water, gas, electricity, and internet/telephone costs.
-Before signing the rental contract in Seville, ask your landlord to summarise the average costs of your utility bills for the summer and winter.
+Before signing the rental contract in Seville, ask your landlord to summarize the average costs of your utility bills for the summer and winter.

 You may even have to pay IBI (Impuesto Sobre Bienes Inmeuble), a local town hall or municipal tax.
 Typically, the landlord will pay this, but the rental contract may stipulate a different arrangement.

-Expect to be asked to pay an upfront deposit of at least one month's rent which will be returned to you in full at the end of the rental period.
+Expect to be asked to pay an upfront deposit of at least one month's rent, which will be returned to you in full at the end of the rental period.
 The landlord or agent can only keep part or all of this money if you damage something or don't pay your rent.

 When renting a home in Seville, you will be asked to provide: